On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Quantum Machine Learning

 \section{Quantum Machine Learning}

+As already underlined before, the research presented in this article focuses on the possibility to demonstrate how the use of quantum computers can help in enhancing the performance of ML algorithms when applied to LULC classification.

-In this section, a brief review of the recent results and research open questions concerning Quantum Machine Learning (QML) is reported.
-First, the benefits of QC for ML applications are explained, by highlighting the general advantages of QML.
-Then, examples of QML applications are given.
+In this section, a brief review of the recent results and research open questions concerning QML is first reported.
+The benefits of QC for ML applications are explained, by highlighting the general advantages of QML and by also presenting some applications.
 Finally the open challenges of these approaches and existing systems are discussed.

-\textbf{The need for Quantum Computing.} Given the premises of the previous section concerning the disruptive potentialities of QC, QML has quickly become an area of interest for information science~\cite{DBLP:journals/corr/abs-0705-3360,Biamonte_2017, Abbas_2021, pub.1101409450} since the 1990s.
-As already discussed before, with the continuous increasing growth of data requiring classification, computers have had to adapt themselves to process these larger and more complex sets of information.
-This is why quantum solutions are gained attention and being explored.
+\textbf{The need for Quantum Computing.} Given the premises of the Introduction section concerning the disruptive potentialities of QC, and the issues discussed in the previous section on the difficulties in LULC tasks for remote sensing interpretation, QML has quickly become a topic of interest for the information science~\cite{DBLP:journals/corr/abs-0705-3360,Biamonte_2017, Abbas_2021, pub.1101409450} since the 1990s.
+As already anticipated, with the continuously increasing volume of data requiring classification-related processing tasks, computers have had to adapt themselves to process these larger and more complex sets of information.
+This is why quantum solutions are gaining attention and being explored.
 Moreover, for ML applications, quantum computers may provide an added benefit since they can avoid getting stuck at relative minima in gradient descent, by quantum tunneling through "hills"~\cite{verdon2019universal}.
 Practically, quantum computers are likely to reach a better solution than classical computers.
-Indeed, QC provides several benefits for ML, such as fast linear algebra, quantum sampling, quantum optimization, and quantum artificial neural networks~\cite{Ciliberto2018}.
+Moreover, QC provides many other benefits for ML, such as fast linear algebra, quantum sampling, quantum optimization, and quantum artificial neural networks~\cite{Ciliberto2018}.
 Despite the still unsolved limitations, quantum resources are expected to provide advantages for learning problems.

-For instance, learning in the presence of certain computationally hard problems in ML is identified as a promising direction.
+\textbf{Advantages of Quantum Machine Learning.}As briefly mentioned at the end of the previous subsection, there are several advantages in using the QC applied to ML, and some examples are found in the literature.
+In~\cite{Cong_2019}, for instance, the authors introduce and analyse the QCNN as a machine learning-inspired quantum circuit model, and demonstrate its ability to solve important classes of intrinsically quantum many-body problems.
+They consider two classes of problems where QC offers some advantages: 1) the quantum phase recognition, which asks whether a given input quantum state belongs to a particular quantum phase of matter, and 2) the quantum error correction (QEC) optimization, where an optimal QEC code is chased, for a given, a priori unknown, error model, such as dephasing or potentially correlated depolarization in realistic experimental settings.